Gauri601-creator/java-mini-project/README.md

 # java-mini-project
-a project is made for foreigners to guide them in the city of dreams a in this we are covering top 10 places in mumbai and giving a tourists valuable insight of it
+a project is made for foreigners to guide them in the city of dreams that is mumbai  in this we are covering top 10 places in mumbai and giving a tourists valuable insight of it